-These Potato Salad Healthy Devilled Eggs are a fantastic appetizer, perfect for the holiday season.
+These Potato Salad Deviled Eggs (No Mayo) make a fantastic healthy appetizer.
 The simple filling consists of potatoes, tangy dill pickles, healthy vegetable oil and naturally low in fat fromage frais (fromage blanc).

 This easy appetizer combines 2 of my favourite party food ideas: potato salad and deviled eggs.
 For me these classic dishes never go out of fashion, especially when it comes to celebrations such as Easter and Christmas.

 But these timeless classics can also be enjoyed a little differently.

 In this appetizer recipe I used a simple potato salad as a filling for my deviled eggs.
 Potatoes and eggs make a great pairing, one I also used in this Polish potato salad.
 These 2 ingredients are also the star of this zucchini ribbon salad with mustard dressing.

 So I was confident this recipe would work.
 And it does!

 These deviled eggs are quite creamy though they don’t contain any mayo!
 I simply pureed the egg yolks with the oil and fromage frais.
 This yielded a rich and creamy mixture, perfect to use in place of traditional mayonnaise.

 I used cold-pressed rapeseed oil, which is not only healthy but also gives the sauce a nice yellow tint.
 You can use your favourite oil, though I wouldn’t recommend olive oil as it can sometimes overpower a dish (especially when it’s used raw).
 A mild tasting oil is best.